johnny-quesada-developer/easy-web-worker/README.md

 ## StaticEasyWebWorker

-If you want to create a _Worker_ with a static .js file and don't want to lose the structure of messages and promises and the onProgress callback from the library... you could use _StaticEasyWebWorker<IPayload = null, IResult = void>_ directly in your Worker.
+If you want to create a _Worker_ with a static .js file and don't want to lose the structure of messages and promises and the onProgress callback from the library... you could use StaticEasyWebWorker<IPayload = null, IResult = void>\_ directly in your Worker.

-trust me, talking about performance it's going to be the same. but may if you are trying to create something very complex and huge into a _Worker_...
-OK, a static js file could be a good option.

-Workers are gonna work just as the javascript you have in your main thread, but into another thread, so, the user experience could improve!!

 let's see how to use it: